 3 Alleged Members Of Hate Group 'The Base' Arrested In Georgia

-Police have arrested three men in North Georgia who are suspected of belonging to a violent white supremacist group called The Base, saying they were plotting to commit murder and belonged to a criminal street gang.
+Police have arrested three men in northern Georgia who are suspected of belonging to a violent white supremacist group called The Base, saying that they were plotting to commit murder and that they belonged to a criminal street gang.

 They're the second trio of suspected Base members to be arrested this week; the FBI announced Thursday that it arrested three other men in Maryland.

-The Floyd County, Ga., Police Department says Luke Austin Lane, 21; Michael John Helterbrand, 25; and Jacob Kaderli, 19, were "allegedly involved in a white supremacist group with plans to overthrow the government" and murder a married couple whom they identified as having high-profile roles in the far-left group Antifa.
+The Floyd County, Ga., Police Department says Luke Austin Lane, 21, Michael John Helterbrand, 25, and Jacob Kaderli, 19, were "allegedly involved in a white supremacist group with plans to overthrow the government" and to kill a married couple whom they identified as having high-profile roles in the far-left group Antifa.

 The FBI's Atlanta office "conducted the bulk of the preliminary investigation" into the group, police say.
-They add that while other arrests have been made around the U.S., the Georgia case is important because a "training camp and leadership was based at a home" in the town of Silver Creek in Floyd County.
+They add that while other arrests have been made across the U.S., the Georgia case is important because a "training camp and leadership was based at a home" in the town of Silver Creek in Floyd County.

 The Base was founded in mid-2018 and "seeks to accelerate the downfall of the United States (US) government, incite a race war, and establish a white ethno-state," according to an affidavit prepared by local law enforcement.